inca/nanotemplates/README.md

   * `locals` object is the data you provide to compiled function at rendering stage;
   * every scope-sensitive code is wrapped into a function, which copies locals object;
   * all statements are simply joined with semicolon and are wrapped into `function(locals) { }`

+## Premise

+There are lots of template engines for Node.js, both [simple](http://underscorejs.org) and [monstrous](http://jade-lang.com).

+Just like you we hate reinventing the wheels.
+However, we started this project, because, apparently, no template engine out there can simultaneously meet three following conditions:

+  * does not allow arbitrary JavaScript execution like `for (;;) { }`, so that it could be used by untrusted users;
+  * is flexible enough to write almost any app you could think of (i.e. supports includes, layouts, scoping, etc, etc, etc);
+  * provides abstraction layer over file system (e.g. to be able to load templates from database or via network)

+We hope that Nanotemplates are what you are expecting them to be.

 ## License